SnapperGPS/snappergps-pcb-2/README.md

 * The board (including antenna and batteries) weighs 12.7 g.
 Depending on the choice of antenna and battery, this can be heavier or lighter than V1.0.0.

+* The energy consumption is a little lower with 1 uA sleeping current @ 3 V rather than 1-2 uA  sleeping current @3.7 V. However, you should not feel the difference in practice.

 You can also find a summary of the changed in [this video](https://youtu.be/bDywcAplRWk).

+To summarize, V2.0.0 should be easier to use and probably the preferred version for most applications rather than V1.0.0.
+However, if you really want to minimize size and weight, you might still want to look at V1.0.0 since it offers more options for cusomization.

 ## Workflow